OpenNuvoton/NuMaker-mbed-AWS-IoT-CSDK-OTA-example/README.md

     Refer to [AWS C-SDK releases](https://github.com/aws/aws-iot-device-sdk-embedded-C#releases-and-documentation) for their release notes.

     **NOTE**: For legacy C-SDK 202012.01 port, check out the `nuvoton_legacy_csdk_202012.01` branch.

+-   For M487, change OTA PAL from proprietary bootloader to MCUboot

+    **NOTE**: For legacy OTA PAL associated with proprietary bootloader, check out the `proprietary_boot` branch.

+    **NOTE**: Compared to proprietary bootloader, MCUboot can increase ROM footprint by 45KiB in total.
+    Try to change compiler option e.g. add `NDEBUG` macro to optimize code size.

 -   Provisions for different targets are distinguished by `COMPONENT_AWSIOT_PKCS11`/`COMPONENT_AWSIOT_PKCS11PSA`.